DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture3.md

 #### Liquidity Risk
 - Occurs when a continuous market with many buyers and sellers and frequent transactions is not available.
 The more difficult an investment is to liquidate, the greater the risk that a price concession may have to be given to a buyer should the seller have to dispose of the asset quickly.
-  - NOTE: Not just a problem which is limited ot property
+  - NOTE: Not just a problem which is limited to property
 #### Management Risk
 - Most investments rely on management to keep space let and maintained.
 - The rate of return that the investor earns can depend on the competency of the management